Killing of health workers in the Gaza war: Attacks on health workers in Palestine

-On 15 October 2023, a total of 28 health workers had been killed and 30 recorded incidents of violence against health facilities, ambulances, and health workers since the Israeli bombing began.
-By 16 November 2023 it was reported that more than 200 health care workers had been killed, with some killed at hospitals, in ambulances, or at the sight of bombings, while others killed at home.
-On 18 January 2024, Israel struck a building which was housing Medical Aid for Palestinians staff and their family members, causing several injuries.
+On 8 October 2023, Israel killed at least six health workers during strikes on medical facilities and ambulances.
+By 15 October 2023, the confirmed number of health workers killed had risen to 28, spanning 30 recorded incidents of violence against health facilities, ambulances, and medical responders.
+By 16 November 2023, more than 200 health workers had been killed, dying inside hospitals, while operating ambulances, at active bombing sites, or within their private residences.

+On 18 January 2024, Israel struck a residential compound housing Medical Aid for Palestinians staff and their family members, injuring several individuals.
+On 9 February 2024, the Gaza Health Ministry reported that the cumulative medical worker death toll had reached 340.

-The Gaza Health Ministry stated on 9 February 2024 that 340 health workers had been killed since 7 October.
-Meinie Nicolai, a director of Doctors Without Borders, stated that Israel had killed two humanitarian aid workers, and that neither the U.S. nor Israel had provided an explanation.
-Reem Abu Lebdeh, a trustee on the UK board of directors of Doctors Without Borders, was killed by an Israeli airstrike in Khan Younis.
-On 26 March 2024, the Palestine Red Crescent Society stated that 15 of its staff members had been killed since 7 October.
-By 1 June 2024, the number had risen to 33.
-In October 2024, Doctors Without Borders stated 8 of its workers had been killed in Gaza since 7 October.
+In early March 2024, Meinie Nicolai, a director at Doctors Without Borders (MSF), stated that Israel had killed two humanitarian aid workers without providing an official military justification.
+Reem Abu Lebdeh, a trustee on the UK board of MSF, was killed by an Israeli airstrike in Khan Younis during the same period.

+By 26 March 2024, the Palestine Red Crescent Society (PRCS) reported that 15 of its staff members had been killed since the outbreak of war.
+By 1 June 2024, that total had risen to 33.

-According to Al Jazeera, 160 medical facilities within the enclave have come under fire from the Israel Defense Forces, and 60 ambulances were disabled.
-Only four medical facilities remained operational in Gaza, but their survival is uncertain unless they receive the necessary aid.
-A total of 200 medical workers had reportedly lost their lives in the Strip.
-In July 2024, a Palestinian doctor and his family were killed by an Israeli airstrike after complying with an Israeli evacuation order.
-The Gaza health ministry reported in September 2024 that 1,151 healthcare workers had been killed.
+In July 2024, a Palestinian physician and his family were killed by an Israeli airstrike after complying with an Israeli military evacuation order.
+In September 2024, the Gaza Health Ministry released an identified list of 1,151 healthcare workers killed up to that date.